Securing a Linux server: UFW, SSH, and Fail2Ban

 PasswordAuthentication no

 Don’t close your terminal yet.
-Open a new terminal window and make sure you can still log in.
+Open a new terminal and confirm you can still log in.
+If something’s wrong, your original session is still open to fix it.

 4. Setup Fail2Ban